Discover My Protocol For

 There are an estimated 14.2 million US outpatients with sacroiliac joint (SIJ) related lower back pain according to a 2014 paper published by the US National Institute of Health.*

-The information in this online course could be the next step to assist in recovery of SIJ function.
+The information in this online course could be the next step to assist in their recovery of SIJ function.

 Created from more than three decades of teaching and my own recent journey of recovery from a double pelvic fracture, this course has been designed for yogis by a yogi, but with application to all people suffering with SIJ discomfort, pain or disability.